-- Turn on Copy to Project to copy the imported files to your project directory.
-You can choose whether to flatten (copy all files to project root directory) or preserve the directory structure. - If you do not copy the files to your project, specify whether to reference the files as full or relative paths. - Choose to import only design files or all files (which includes constraints).
+Turn on Copy to Project to copy the imported files to your project directory.
+You can choose whether to flatten (copy all files to project root directory) or preserve the directory structure.

+- If you do not copy the files to your project, specify whether to reference the files as full or relative paths. - Choose to import only design files or all files (which includes constraints).

-Optionally, you can specify a Synopsys Design Constraints (.sdc) file for timing-driven compilation.
+Optionally, in the Constraint section you can specify a Synopsys Design Constraints (.sdc) file for timing-driven compilation and an Interface Scripting File (.isf) that contains all of the Python API commands to re-create your interface.

-Learn more: Refer to Analyzing Timing on page 68 and the Efinity Timing Closure User Guide for more information on timing analysis.
+Learn more: Refer to Analyzing Timing on page 70 and the Efinity Timing Closure User Guide for more information on timing analysis.